 2. add it to user B’s balance

-If after operation 1, an error occurs and 2 could not be effected, the database would be in an invalid state because funds have been deducted from user A but have not been added to user B. In the event of an error occurring between operation 1 and 2 preventing 2 from being effected, operation 1 should be reverted to keep the database in a valid state.
+If after the decution, an error occurs and a complementary addition could not be effected, the database would be in an invalid state because funds have been deducted from user A but have not been added to user B. To keep the database in a valid state, the deduction should be reverted.
 If a revert happens, the transaction is said to be ACID 1.

 Setting up the MongoDB Server with run-rs